Safety online Search 1800 957 957

 • There is a risk of domestic violence

 Not all matters are appropriate for Family Dispute Resolution.
-If you feel intimidated, scared or think that you could feel intimidated during the process, it is important to tell the Family Dispute Resolution Practitioner, and tell them about any history of domestic violence between yourself and the other party.
+All Family Dispute Resolution Practitioners are obligated to assess whether it is suitable for a conference to proceed.
+If you feel intimidated, scared or think that you may not be able to speak freely during the process, it is important to tell the Family Dispute Resolution Practitioner, and tell them about any history of domestic violence between yourself and the other party.

 You should not feel pressured to agree to any property settlement.
 If you are uncertain, do not agree or sign anything until you have received legal advice.